Monday, September 30, 2024

 }

 This is the guard class that implements CanActivate interface.
-In the canActivate() method you check if the user is already logged in or not, if yes then return true otherwise navigate to home page.
+In the canActivate() method you check if the user is already logged in or not.
+If user is not logged in then navigate to Login page otherwise return true.

 const isLoggedIn = this.authService.isLoggedIn();